Software-Improvement-Group/sigridci/docs/capabilities/objectives.md

 ## About Objectives

 **Objectives** are targets that can be set in Sigrid, to compare against system status and quality trends.
 In this context, objectives are understood as being *non-functional requirements*.
-They are considered separate from metadata (see [metadata page](../organization-integration/metadata.md)), since *Objectives* do not describe characteristics of systems themselves, but where you want them to be.
+They express mutual expectations and allow groups to hold each other to account.
+A security lead can refer to them when teams do not upgrade vulnerable dependencies, but a team can do the same towards management to defend a refactoring proposal.
+This page describes how to go about this.

 Objectives can be set per different quality characteristics and levels of detail.
 Examples are: a range of desired *Maintainability*, desired *New code quality*, minimum *Test code ratio*, or the maximum number of *Medium risk vulnerabilities* in libraries (*Open Source Health*).